Data-driven learning for the Mori-Zwanzig formalism: a generalization of the Koopman learning framework: Preliminaries

 \section{Preliminaries}

 There exist two equivalent formulations to describe a dynamical system.
 In the first formulation \cite{abraham1978foundations,strogatz2000nonlinear}, the system is characterized by a collection of \emph{physical-space variables}, often termed as the state of the system.
 For example, a physical-space variable can be one component of the position of an atom in a many-particle system, or one component of the velocity field at a specific location in a fluid dynamical system.
 The aim of this first formulation is to describe the evolution of these physical-space variables.
 Suppose the state of the system is fully characterized by $N$ physical-space variables $\phi_i$, $i=1,\ldots,N$, and we denote the state of the system at time $t$ by $\bfvPhi\l(t\r):=\l[\phi_1\l(t\r), \ldots, \phi_N\l(t\r)\r]^T$, an $N\times 1$ column vector.
-Then, the evolution of the variables in the $\mathbb{R}^N$ physical space is described by an evolutionary equation
+Then, the evolution of the variables in the physical space (assumed to be $\mathbb{R}^N$ for simplicity) is described by the deterministic evolutionary equations